Our Curriculum provides for the learning of Key Competencies.

 Lift Off to Learning

 All of our tamariki have the opportunity to participate in our Kapa Haka group.
-Matua Anton works with the whole school in term one.
-For the remainder of the year, students choose to take part in our junior and senior groups.
+Matua Anton works all of our tamariki in Term One.
+For the remainder of the year, our junior hub do their own Kapa Haka and Matua Anton works with our middle hub and our senior hub once a week for thirty minutes each.

 We are proud to be a Duffy School.
 The Duffy Books in Homes Programme allows children to choose from a great selection of books each term.
 Throughout the year we have a Duffy Hero assembly where a significant New Zealander visits the school and talks to students about their reading experiences.
 We have the Duffy Theatre once a year and they put on a show that brings books to life.
 This programme helps ignite a passion for reading for our tamariki.